timswims/ESK/README.md

          **`ls`**

-	*	From OPC Terminal Inside The OMC Directory Session - Unzip the cloudagent file by running the below command:
+	*	From OPC Terminal Inside The OMC Directory Session - Unzip the gateway agent file by running the below command:

          **`unzip gateway_linux.x64_1.32.0.zip`**

-6. Please also make a note of the values of TENANT_ID and UPLOAD_ROOT, which are shown as the bottom of the page.
-You will need these information for a later step when you set up the agent.rsp file.

 ### 2. Create a Registration Key

-A registration key is issued for your identity domain, and it’s used when you deploy gateways and agents.
+A registration key is issued for your identity domain, and it’s used when you deploy gateways and other agents.

 1. On the Oracle Management Cloud home page, click the **Global Navigation Menu** on the top-left corner and navigate to **Administration > Agents.**

-2. On the **Agents – Oracle Management Cloud** page, click the **Registration Keys** tab.
+2. On the **Agents – Oracle Management Cloud** page, click the hamburger menu button on the top right and then click the **Manage Registration Keys** tab.
 The Registration Keys page opens.

 3. Enter the required details to create a new registration key: